 There are currently six directors serving on the Board, all of whose terms expire at the Annual Meeting.
-Upon the recommendation of our Governance Committee, the Board has nominated all current Board members to stand for election at the Annual Meeting.
-In accordance with the Company's bylaws and Maryland law, each nominee elected will serve until the 2018 annual meeting of stockholders and until their successors are duly elected and qualified or until the earliest of their removal, resignation or death.
+Upon the recommendation of our Governance Committee, the Board has determined to reduce the number of directors who serve on the Board from six to five members effective at the Annual Meeting and has nominated five of the current Board members to stand for election at the Annual Meeting.
+In accordance with the Company's bylaws and Maryland law, each nominee elected will serve until the 2020 annual meeting of stockholders and until their successors are duly elected and qualified or until the earliest of their removal, resignation or death.
+Each of the current Board members were elected at the 2018 annual meeting of stockholders.